 (Equation)

-It may be that the atoms, in fact, reside in some fixed configuration, but for a gaseous sample it is more physical to take them to have some random position distribution in space.
+In fact, it may be that the atoms reside in some fixed configuration, but for a gaseous sample it is more physical to take their position to be randomly distributed in space.
 We take the position of each atom to be a random variable independent of the positions of the other atoms, governed by same probability density function $f(\br)$.
 Then the average outward energy flux (over many samples of the gas) is determined from

 (Equation)

 The first term represents coherent scattering, as if the atom was spread out to a continuous dielectric material with the spatial shape specified by $f(\br)$.
 It arises from adding the fields of different radiators, and is essentially proportional to $N^2$.
-The second term $\propto N$ is for incoherent scattering, basically the sum of intensities radiated by the individual atom.
+The second term $\propto N$ is for incoherent scattering, or the sum of intensities radiated by the individual atom.
 It is present because the gas is not a continuous dielectric medium, but consists of discrete scatterers.

-Incidentally, while this argument may not be as widely known as it deserves to be, it is far from novel: Einstein used analogous reasoning to demonstrate the atomic (molecular) nature of matter when it was still under doubt [[FIND REFERENCE]].
+Incidentally, while this argument may not be as widely known as it deserves, it is far from novel: Einstein used analogous reasoning to demonstrate the atomic (molecular) nature of matter when it was still under doubt [[FIND REFERENCE]].
 The blue sky comes from incoherent scattering.
-If air were a continuous dielectric medium, it would not scatter sunlight sideways, and the sky would be black.
+If air were a continuous dielectric medium, it would not scatter sunlight sideways and the sky would be black.

 For comparison, we apply the same incoming light as in Eq.~\eq{incomingE} and the position distribution for the atoms is still taken to be Gaussian,